What Are Advanced Excel Formulas?

 #1 – VLOOKUP Formula in Excel

-This advanced excel function is one of the most used formulae in excel.
-It is mainly due to the simplicity of this formula and its application in looking up the certain value from other tables which has one common variable across these tables.
+It is one of the most used formulae in Excel mainly due to the simplicity of this formula and its application in looking up a certain value from other tables, which has one standard variable across these tables.

-It will result in the table below when we apply this advanced excel formula in other cells of the Employee Salary column.
+It will result in the table below when we apply this advanced Excel formula in other cells of the “Employee Salary” column.

-Drag the Formula to Rest of cells.
+Drag the formula to the rest of the cells.

-There is three major delimitation of VLOOKUP:
+There are three major delimitations of VLOOKUP:

-- You cannot have a primary column in the right of the column for which you want to populate the value from another table.
-In this case, Employee Salary column cannot be before Employee ID.
+- We cannot have a primary column on the right of the column for which we want to populate the value from another table.
+The “Employee Salary” column cannot be before the “Employee ID.”

-- If you insert a new column in the database (Ex Insert a new column before Employee Salary in Table B), the output of the formula could be different based on a position which you have mentioned in the formula (In the above case, the output would be blank)
+- If we insert a new column in the database (e.g., insert a new column before “Employee Salary” in Table B), the output of the formula could be different based on the position that we have mentioned in the formula (in the above case, the result would be blank).

 #2 – INDEX Formula in Excel

-The same INDEX formula can be used in getting value along the row.
-When using both row and column number, the syntax would look like something like this:
+We can use the same INDEX formula in getting values along the row.
+So, for example, when using both row and column numbers, the syntax would look like this:

-Above formula would return “Rajesh Ved”.
+The above formula would return as “Rajesh Ved.”

 #3 – MATCH Formula in Excel

-This Excel advanced formula returns the row or column number when there is a match of certain string or number in the given range.
-In the below example, we are trying to find the position of “Rajesh Ved” in Employee Name column.
+It returns the row or column number when a specific string or number is in the given range.

-The Formula would be as given below:
+The formula would be as given below:

 #4 – IF AND Formula in Excel

 There are many instances when one needs to create flags based on some constraints.
 We all are familiar with the basic syntax of IF.
-We use this advanced excel IF function to create a new field based on some constraint on an already existing field.
-But what if we need to use multiple columns into consideration while creating a flag?
+We use this advanced excel IF functionExcel IF FunctionIF function in Excel evaluates whether a given condition is met and returns a value depending on whether the result is “true” or “false”.
+It is a conditional function of Excel, which returns the result based on the fulfillment or non-fulfillment of the given criteria. to create a new field based on some existing field constraints.
+But what if we need to consider multiple columns while creating a flag?